chstaerk/AdaSub/README.md

 Please note that the computation time for a full low- or high-dimensional simulation study are quite long (considering 500 simulated datasets for each sample size).
 In order to obtain faster results, you also have the option to choose a lower number of simulated data examples per sample size and a lower number of considered different sample sizes.
-Further note that the computation time for the real data examples are quite long, since the number of iterations of AdaSub is chosen to be very large (see Section 6).
+Further note that the computation times for the PCR data application are quite long, since the number of iterations of AdaSub is chosen to be very large (see Section 6).
 In order to obtain faster results, you also have the option to choose a smaller value for the number of iterations.

 The file "AdaSub_main_functions.R" includes functions for running the AdaSub algorithm and simulating data from a linear regression model with different correlation structures.